Could your cluttered Google Drive be eating up a chunk of your productivity and mental capacity?

-Here is how to create sub-folders in your Google Drive ☟:
+Learn how to create sub-folders in your Google Drive here.

 Step 4: Label your Google folders

 And now it’s time for Marie Kondo’s cool label marker.

-Did you know that you have a fantastic set of embedded labelling tools in your Google Drive, and there is no better time to start exploring them than the present moment!
+Did you know that you have a fantastic set of labelling tools in your Google Drive, and there is no better time like the present to start exploring them!